kevwil/nh2/README.md

 # nh2 – http/2 proxy

 __NH2__ is an http/2 proxy and TLS terminator.
-I created this to replace stud/stunnel/pound/etc. and offer http/2 in hopes of having a peformance benefit over standard HTTP/1.1 + TLS.
+I created this to replace stud/stunnel/pound/etc. and offer http/2 in hopes of having a performance benefit over standard HTTP/1.1 + TLS.

 __*The backend target server will be called using http (unencrypted).*__